-Certain points, or cavities, along the meridians are associated with beneficial therapeutic effects.
+Certain points, along the meridians are associated with beneficial therapeutic effects.
 Stimulating these cavities with acupuncture needles, or simply by finger pressure as used in ki energy massage, acupressure, and shiatsu have specific physiological effects.

 Knowing where the main points are, and how to stimulate them, can add a new dimension to your warming-up exercises.
-For example, rather than just rotating your ankles, you can be pressing one of several potent points of the kidney, liver or spleen meridians that pass through the foot.
+For example, rather than just rotating your ankles, you can be pressing potent points of the kidney, liver or spleen meridians in the foot.

 Rather than tapping your body in a random fashion during warm-up, you can follow the line and direction of the meridians and stimulate them more effectively.
-Even a superficial study of shiatsu and other similar oriental systems can be of great benefit in your normal practice.
+Even a superficial study of shiatsu and other similar oriental systems can be of great benefit in your practice.

 Yonkajo uses the pressure points located on the inside of the wrist.
 The three arm yin meridians pass through the inside of the wrist (lung, pericardium and heart meridians) and yonkajo exerts pressure on one or more points.

 These same points can be used in shiatsu and acupuncture to cure ailments.
 It is possible to press many different cavities when performing Aikido techniques.
 This suggests that you could learn how to stimulate the healing energy of our partner... as we practice.

 The technique of cavity press, or tien hsueh, is well known in Chinese martial arts and is regarded as probably the highest accomplishment of Chi Kung in the martial arts.

 Chi Kung or Qigong is the study of how chi circulates in the body and many of the exercises involve slow stretching movements that are coordinated with the breathing.